-Best Science iPad Apps for Preschool and Elementary Age Kids
+Best Science Apps for Preschool and Elementary Age Kids

-There are so many great educational apps available for the iPad.
-For subjects like math, reading and writing there are far more apps than you will ever need.
+There are so many great educational apps available for the iPad and Android devices.
+For subjects like math, reading and writing there are far more apps than you'll ever need.
 Unfortunately when it comes to science apps for preschool and elementary age kids, there isn't a whole lot available.

 There are some very good science apps but many probably require parental involvement.
 They aren't necessarily apps children will choose to play themselves.
 This is a list of some really good science apps I have found.
 Most will have to be purchased.

 This is a great game for preschool and up.
 It has more vocabulary words than I expected.
 Kids start out planting seeds.
 The have to tap the clouds repeatedly to provide enough rain for the seed to grow.
 They have to tap the sun to provide the necessary sunlight.
 Then they tap a bee to pollinate the plants.
 Seeds are also blown in by the wind that can be planted and grown.